COVID-19 cases climbing, wiping out months of progress | Health

 The U.S. is averaging over 1,800 COVID-19 deaths and 170,000 new cases per day, the highest levels respectively since early March and late January.
 And both figures have been on the rise over the past two weeks.

-The nation is dispensing about 900,000 shots of the vaccine per day, well below the peak of 3.4 million a day in mid-April.
+The country is still well below the terrifying peaks reached in January, when it was averaging about 3,400 deaths and a quarter-million cases per day.
+The U.S. is dispensing about 900,000 shots of the vaccine per day, down from a high of 3.4 million a day in mid-April.
 On Friday, a Food and Drug Administration advisory panel will meet to discuss whether the U.S. should begin dispensing booster shots of the Pfizer vaccine to shore up people's protection.

 On a positive note, the number of people now in the hospital with COVID-19 appears to be leveling off or even declining at around 90,000, or about where things stood in February.

+But measures aimed at containing the virus have run into opposition.
+Last week, a Tennessee high school student who spoke at a school board meeting in favor of a mask mandate was heckled by adults while he talked about his grandmother dying from the virus.
+Stanton, the ER doctor in Kentucky, said he has admitted families where the delta variant has swept through generations, especially if the older members are unvaccinated.

-"Now in Kentucky, one-third of new cases are under age 18," he said.
-Some children brought it home from summer camp and spread it to the rest of the family, and now, "between day care and schools and school activities, and friends getting together, there are just so many exposures."
-In Alabama, hundreds of COVID-19 patients fill intensive care units, and hospital staff in one facility contacted 43 other hospitals in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
+“Now in Kentucky, one-third of new cases are under age 18,” he said.
+Some children brought it home from summer camp and spread it to the rest of the family, and now, “between day care and schools and school activities, and friends getting together, there are just so many exposures.”
+In Alabama, hundreds of COVID-19 patients fill intensive care units, and one hospital contacted 43 others in three states to find a specialty cardiac ICU bed for Ray Martin DeMonia.
 It wasn't fast enough.
 The 73-year-old died Sept.
-1. And his family made a plea in his obituary.
-"In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies," his obituary read.
+1. “In honor of Ray, please get vaccinated if you have not, in an effort to free up resources for non-COVID related emergencies,” his family pleaded in his obituary.

 In Hidalgo County, Texas, along the Mexican border, about 50 patients were in the hospital with COVID-19 on a given day in July.
 By early August, the number had soared to over 600.

-"Back in July we were almost celebrating.
-Little did we know," said Ivan Melendez, public health authority for Hidalgo County.
-The situation has improved somewhat, with just under 300 people hospitalized for COVID-19 on Monday, but ICUs are still above 90% capacity, Melendez said.
+“Back in July we were almost celebrating.
+Little did we know,” said Ivan Melendez, public health authority for Hidalgo County.
+The situation has improved somewhat, with just under 300 people in the hospital as of Monday, but ICUs are still above 90% capacity, Melendez said.

-"We have not turned the corner," Melendez said.
-"Double digits of people, double digits are dying every day.''
-The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and are breathing recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.
+The biggest surge over the summer occurred in states that had low vaccination rates, particularly in the South, where many people rely on air conditioning and breathe recirculated air, said Linsey Marr, a professor of civil and environmental engineering at Virginia Tech.
+She said states farther north could see upticks as the onset of cold weather sends people indoors.

-Heading into colder months, states farther north with low vaccination rates, especially in the Midwest, are likely to see upticks.
-"We're cresting the peak right now, but I don't think it's going to come all the way back down," Marr said.
-"I think it's going to kind of stay at the simmering level as it works its way through the unvaccinated population in the other states.
-And it'll work its way north because in the wintertime, people are heating and then you get that same issue of recirculating the air indoors."
-Vaccination rates are not as low in some of the Northern states, but "there's still a lot of unvaccinated people out there.
-Delta is going to find them," Marr said.
-And vaccinated people are still not in the clear.
-Shri Amarnath said her father got sick during a business trip to Georgia just before his Aug.
-31 retirement and had to miss his last day of work and retirement festivities.

-After he had been symptom-free for 48 hours, the family left for a lake house in Tennessee.
-Everyone was vaccinated.
-But Amarnath's mother started feeling sick during the trip and has now tested positive.
-Everyone else is quarantining and planning to get tested or retested, said Amaranth, who lives in Indianapolis.
-"Everyone is kind of like on alert, waiting to see who's next," she said.
+Vaccination rates are not as low in some Northern states, but “there's still a lot of unvaccinated people out there.
+Delta is going to find them,” Marr said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)